 Good Academic Standing

-Please review the Policy and Procedures for Undergraduate Student Evaluation and Grading and the policy on Satisfactory Academic Progress -- Undergraduate for complete information about academic progress and grade point average requirements.
+Please review the Policy and Procedures for Academic Probation for Undergraduate Students for complete information about academic standing requirements.

 For current students: Registrar in MyESC (login required)